MartinPertz/Starbucks-Capstone-Project/README.md

 Hint: Please ignore the object '.ipynb_checkpoints'

+You can find the code in my github repository [https://github.com/MartinPertz/Starbucks-Capstone-Project](https://github.com/MartinPertz/Starbucks-Capstone-Project)

-### Result
+### Results
-The results are contained in the respective conclusions for the individual tasks.
-A brief summary is included at the end of Starbucks_Capstone_notebook.ipynb in 'Conclusion for computed accuracy for 'BOGO' and 'discount' "gender-age-income-specific" data'.
+The key findings of the Code can be found in the article available in [medium.com/@martinpertz](https://medium.com/@martinpertz/evaluation-of-forecast-accuracy-for-starbuck-offers-1d77d258fb1b).

 ### Acknowledgements